 Scheduling an Exam

-Two kinds of exams may take place in the testing center: out of class tests (OCT) for students with approved accommodations through Disability Services, or rescheduled exam requests (RER) for students who do not have accommodations but who are unable to take an exam in class at the regularly scheduled time.
+Two kinds of exams may take place in the testing center: out of class tests for students with approved accommodations through the Center for Accessibility and Disability Resources, or rescheduled exam requests for students who do not have accommodations but who are unable to take an exam in class at the regularly scheduled time.
 Each form can be accessed by clicking the buttons below.

 Scheduling an Exam in the Testing Center

-- Form Submission: At least seven days prior to the exam date, submit a completed and signed OCT form to the testing center, either in person or submitted to firstname.lastname@example.org.
-For rescheduled exam requests (RER), forms should be submitted as soon as possible and will be approved on a case-by-case basis.
+- Form Submission: At least seven days prior to the exam date, submit a completed and signed Out of Class Test form to the testing center, either in person or submitted to email@example.com or firstname.lastname@example.org, depending on the location of the exam.
+For rescheduled exam requests, forms should be submitted as soon as possible and will be approved on a case-by-case basis.
+The South Campus Testing Center does not proctor rescheduled exam requests.

 - Confirmation of Exams: Once the completed form is entered into the testing center schedule, a confirmation